trailblazer/trailblazer/README.md

 result[:model]  #=> #<Song title="Hear Us Out" ...>
 ```

+Data, computed values, statuses or models from within the operation run are exposed through the `result` object.

-Operations encourage a high degree of encapsulation while giving you all the conventions and tools for free except for a bit of a learning curve.
+Leveraging those functional mechanics, operations encourage a high degree of encapsulation while giving you all the conventions and tools for free (except for a bit of a learning curve).

 ### Tracing